 When it comes to your daily beauty routine, chances are you don't think about your fingernails as much as your skin or hair.
-You might book in for a fortnightly manicure, or perhaps you prefer to paint your nails at home.
-Regardless, it's unlikely you dwell for very long on the health of your nails.
+You might book in for a salon manicure, or perhaps you prefer to paint your nails at home.
+Regardless, it's unlikely you dwell for on the health of your nails.
 Unless, that is, something is looking a bit off.

 What is onycholysis?

 Pronounced onny-collo-siss, onycholysis is a term used to describe the separation of the nail from its nail bed as the nail stops bonding to the skin underneath.
-Over on TikTok, the hashtag #onycholysis has gained 44.2 million views and counting as plenty of us deal with the irritating concern.
+Over on TikTok, the hashtag #onycholysis has gained 44.2 million views and counting, proving that plenty of us deal with the irritating concern.

-There are many different causes of onycholysis but some of the main ones to be aware of, according to Lou Stokes, brand ambassador for ORLY UK, are external irritants (such as nail polish remover), trauma (for example, accidentally bumping your hand), infections or underlying health problems.
-Research suggests that the skin condition psoriasis can also be a common cause.
+There are many different causes of onycholysis, but some of the main ones to be aware of, according to Lou Stokes, brand ambassador for ORLY UK, are external irritants (such as nail polish remover), trauma (for example, accidentally bumping your hand), infections, or underlying health problems.
+Research suggests that psoriasis can also be a root cause.

-"External irritants can be anything from harsh soaps to detergents and cleaning products," Lou says.
+"External irritants can be anything from harsh soaps to detergents and cleaning products," Stokes says.
 Onycholysis can also be caused by using products that contain high levels of certain ingredients.
-"Particularly HEMA [hydroxyethyl methacrylate, an ingredient used to make resin]," explains Alice.
+"Particularly HEMA [hydroxyethyl methacrylate, an ingredient used to make resin," explains McNails.
 "This is an ingredient which is sometimes enlisted in some gel polishes to make things stick."
 HEMA is also often used in nail enhancements such as acrylics and lots of people are now finding that they are allergic to it.

 There is concern, too, about people doing their own gel manicures at home.
 Why?
-It's very easy to end up not curing the gel polish properly, which means the liquid can make its way onto the skin.
-When gel polish doesn't cure sufficiently and you have wet gel on your nails or skin for a prolonged period of time, Alice says it could seep into the surrounding skin and result in sensitisation or an allergic reaction.
+It's easy to cure the gel polish wrong, which means the liquid can make its way onto the skin.
+When gel polish doesn't cure sufficiently and you have wet gel on your nails or skin for a prolonged period of time, McNails says it could seep into the surrounding skin and result in sensitisation or an allergic reaction.

 Onycholysis can last for several months and will typically correct itself when the nail fully grows out.
 However, once separated, the nail plate cannot reattach itself to the nail bed.
-Lou suggests avoiding excessive exposure to water "as the gap between the nail plate and nail bed can create an ideal ground for yeast or bacterial infections".
+Stokes suggests avoiding excessive exposure to water "as the gap between the nail plate and nail bed can create an ideal ground for yeast or bacterial infections."

 Is onycholysis preventable?

-"Prevention is key," says Alice, "and therefore it's best that you avoid doing gels at home."
-Alice can't stress enough how important it is to make sure you seek out a professional who is insured, has their certificates and uses a professional-only brand that is made in the UK, Europe or the USA — with the matching lamp.
+"Prevention is key," says McNails, "and therefore it's best that you avoid doing gels at home."
+She stresses the importance of seeking out a professional who is insured, has their certificates, and uses a professional-only brand — with the matching lamp.

-Lastly, Alice recommends cutting nails short to avoid further lifting.
-It's also important to apply cuticle oil regularly to ensure your nails (and the surrounding skin) are sufficiently moisturised.
+Lastly, McNails recommends cutting nails short to avoid further lifting.
+It's also important to apply cuticle oil regularly to ensure your nails (and the surrounding skin) are sufficiently moisturized.